The Art Works is our project to deliver a sustainable new facility to care for, research and share Scotland’s renowned art collection.

-The new facility will make it possible for everyone to explore, discover, and engage with the national collection.
-The facility offers an additional 14,000m² of quality space – the equivalent of two good-sized playing fields – on the area currently available.
-This allows us to make the collection more accessible to the public than ever before.
+The Art Works will allow everyone to explore, discover, and engage with Scotland’s national art collection.
+The facility will offer an additional 10,000² of quality space – the equivalent of two playing fields – to make the collection more accessible to the public than ever before.

-Alongside a vastly improved digital offering, the facility will offer a modern environment in which students, researchers and members of the public can study the collection.
-Amenities such as publicly-accessible libraries and research rooms, exhibition spaces, and external sculpture trails could all contribute towards opening the collection up to everyone.
+Alongside a vastly improved digital offering, The Art Works will deliver a modern environment in which students, researchers and members of the public can engage with the collection.

 The facility will also provide modern studios for conservation and research, and support the expansion of Scotland’s national art collection over the next two decades and beyond.
 It will also house the ARTIST ROOMS collection (jointly owned with Tate), parts of the Royal Scottish Academy collections and the Demarco Archive.